-HMRC’s issue is that currently in the private sector the contractor makes the decision on whether their assignment is inside or outside IR35 and they believe that 9 out of 10 of the outside IR35 decisions are incorrect, losing the government millions in tax revenue each year.
+HMRC’s issue is that in the private sector the contractor makes the decision on whether their assignment is inside or outside IR35 legislation and because of this they believe that 9 out of 10 of the outside IR35 decisions made by the contractors are incorrect, losing the government millions in tax revenue each year.

-The overwhelming majority of decisions by hirers were that contractors were caught by IR35.
+The overwhelming majority of decisions by the public body hirers were that contractors were caught by IR35 and should be taxed appropriately.
 As a result, HMRC deemed the new legislation a great success.

-From April 2021 the legislation will be rolled out to the private sector.
-Any amendments will also be effective for public bodies.
-The hirer’s IR35 decision and reasoning will be passed down the supply chain to the contractor and the fee payer (if the contractor keeps their limited company the party who pays the limited company is called the fee payer).
-There will be an appeals process (to be used where an inside IR35 decision is made), but in our opinion this will have a limited effect on a hirers decision and is ‘window dressing’.
+From April 2021 the Off-payroll working legislation will be rolled out to the private sector with any amendments to it also being effective for public bodies.
+The hirer’s must provide their IR35 decision and reasoning on a status determination statement which is passed down to the party it contracts with and also the contractor.
+Each hirer will have an appeals process (to be used where an inside IR35 decision is made), but in our opinion this will have a limited effect on a hirers decision and is ‘window dressing’.

 Each party must pass the status determination statement on to the next party in the contract chain.
 Failure to do so will make that party liable for any potential tax during the period they do not pass on the statement.

-HMRC’s CEST tool (check employment status for tax) allows hirers to check whether an assignment is outside IR35.
-If the tool says it is, and all answers were accurate and given in good faith at the time, then HMRC say they will standby the decision and not challenge it.
+HMRC’s CEST tool (check employment status for tax) allows hirers to check whether an assignment is inside or outside IR35.
+If all the answers were accurate and given in good faith at the time, then HMRC say they will standby the CEST decision and not challenge it.

 Please note small and medium sized hirers meeting two of the following three criteria will be exempt from this legislation: turnover less than £10.2m; balance- sheet total less than £5.1 million; number of employees less than 50.